You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 Who do we share your personal information with?

-Sharing your information within our company and group
+Sharing your information within our Charity

 We may share the information that you provide to us with our staff, and with our subsidiary company, BS Stanford Limited (company number 07489494), for internal administration purposes to pursue our charitable activities.